 Revitalizing neighborhoods on Columbus’ south side.

-Healthy Homes began in 2008 as a collaboration between Community Development for All People and Nationwide Children’s Hospital, with the intent of revitalizing a 31 square block neighborhood directly south of the Hospital’s main campus.
-With funding provided by Nationwide Children’s Hospital, the United Way of Central Ohio and the City of Columbus’ Department of Development, Healthy Homes has impacted over 100 residential properties in the area.
+Healthy Homes began in 2008 as a collaboration between Community Development for All People and Nationwide Children’s Hospital, with the intent of revitalizing a 52 square block neighborhood directly south of the Hospital’s main campus.
+With funding provided by Nationwide Children’s Hospital, the United Way of Central Ohio the City of Columbus’ Department of Development and JP Morgan Chase, Healthy Homes has impacted over 150 residential properties in the area.

 Healthy Neighborhoods, Healthy Families